Cumberland County, Nova Scotia: Geography

 The county has a total area of 4,271.23 km2.

 Cumberland County is rich in natural resources with extensive forest land supporting lumber mills and pulp contractors.
 It has many mineral resources, including 2 operating salt mines.
 Until the 1970s it also had several coal mines which extracted coal from seams that run from Joggins to River Hebert and on to Athol and Springhill.

 Agriculture is concentrated on wild blueberry harvesting throughout the Cobequid Hills, as well as mixed farms located in the Tantramar Marshes region, the Northumberland Strait coastal plain, and the Wentworth Valley.

 The northwestern edge of Cumberland County forms part of the Isthmus of Chignecto, the natural land bridge connecting the Nova Scotia peninsula to North America.
 As such, the county hosts several important transportation corridors, including Highway 104 (the Trans-Canada Highway) and CN Rail's Halifax-Montreal railway line.
+The county line bordering New Brunswick is around 30 kilometres long (18.5 miles).
+Cumberland is the only county in Nova Scotia that borders another province.

 Two towns are located in Cumberland County: Amherst and Oxford.
+The towns of Springhill and Parrsboro dissolved and joined the Municipality of Cumberland in 2015 and 2016 respectively.